ordina-jworks/ordina-jworks.github.io/_posts/2023-06-20-aws-summit-amsterdam-2023.md

 If you want to know more about AWS, from introduction to advanced sessions and topics, then this day is a great opportunity to do so.
 You will be able to meet all kinds of people: AWS employees, partners, other companies, sponsors and, if you have any questions, you can talk to an AWS expert.
-An app was available which could be downloaded through the App Store or the Play Store, which contained a detailed schedule about all the sessions taking place that day. it is a must-have if you are attending this event in the future.
+An app was available which could be downloaded through the App Store or the Play Store, which contained a detailed schedule about all the sessions taking place that day.
+It's a must-have when you're attending this event.

 ## Keynote
 {:refdef: style="text-align: center;"}